2/3rd Field Regiment (Australia): History

 While being reformed and re-equipped in Palestine, the regiment received a new commanding officer in October 1941 with the arrival of Lieutenant Colonel Lewis Dyke, a regular officer.
 A third battery – the 53rd – was raised within the regiment at this time and the regiment adopted a new structure which saw each battery consist of two four-gun troops.
 This resulted in the regiment's authorised strength reaching 736 personnel of all ranks.
-The regiment remained in the Middle East until February 1942 when the 6th Division was recalled back to Australia in response to the growing threat posed by Japan's entry into the war.
+The regiment remained in the Middle East until February 1942 when the 6th Division was recalled to Australia in response to the growing threat posed by Japan's entry into the war.
 Arriving in Adelaide in March, the regiment was stationed at Aldgate until May when it was transferred to Townsville, Queensland, by rail.
 There, the regiment was reallocated to the 5th Division and assigned a coastal defence role in Cairns, operating antiquated 18-pounder guns.
 In November, Lieutenant Colonel Gordon Bleby took over as commanding officer.